muxinc/media-chrome/docs/src/pages/en/styling.md

 layout: ../../layouts/MainLayout.astro
 ---

 Media Chrome is written using [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
 As such, you can do a lot of styling to the component through standard CSS properties, style attributes, and selectors.
-However, there are enough situations where you might want to style more specific details of some `<media-chrome/>` elements (e.g. the size or color of the drag thumb on the `<media-volume-range/>`) or easily update some styles more globally for `<media-chrome/` elements (e.g. changing the background color for all the control/display elements).
-To accomplish this, `<media-chrome/>` relies primarily on [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) to update specific styles for various elements.
+However, there are enough situations where you might want to style more specific details of some `<media-chrome>` elements (e.g. the size or color of the drag thumb on the `<media-volume-range>`) or easily update some styles more globally for `<media-chrome>` elements (e.g. changing the background color for all the control/display elements).
+To accomplish this, `<media-chrome>` relies primarily on [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) to update specific styles for various elements.

 ### An Important Caveat